datocms/react-datocms/docs/video-player.md

 - Offers optimized streaming so smartphones and tablets don’t request desktop-sized videos
 - Lazy loads the video component and the video to be played to speed initial page load and save bandwidth
-- Holds the video position so your page doesn’t jump while the player loads
+- Holds the video position and size so your page doesn’t jump while the player loads
 - Uses blur-up technique to show a placeholder of the video while it loads

 ## Installation